mint-ui/mint-loadmore/README.md

   this.$broadcast('onTopLoaded', id);
 }
 ```
-At the end of your `top-method`, don't forget to broadcast the `onTopLoaded` event so that `vue-loadmore` removes `topLoadingText`.
+At the end of your `top-method`, don't forget to broadcast the `onTopLoaded` event so that `mint-loadmore` removes `topLoadingText`.
 Note that a parameter called `id` is passed to `loadTop` and `onTopLoaded`.
-This is because after the top data is loaded, some reposition work is performed inside a `vue-loadmore` instance, and `id` simply tells the component which instance should be repositioned.
+This is because after the top data is loaded, some reposition work is performed inside a `mint-loadmore` instance, and `id` simply tells the component which instance should be repositioned.
 You don't need to do anything more than passing `id` to `onTopLoaded` just as shown above.

 For downward direction, things are similar.
 To invoke `bottom-method`, just pull the component `bottomDistance` pixels away from the bottom and then release it.
 ```Javascript